Nadawoo/etwinbar/README.md

 If you want to add or change other styles, put your rules in your own CSS files.
 Never put them in the CSS files of EtwinBar, as they would be erased in case of update.

-# Is there a risk that EtwinBar breaks the CSS of my site?
+# Is there a risk that EtwinBar breaks the CSS/JS of my site?
-No. All the styles added by the script are prefixed with an #etwinFooter ID, so they are in a closed scope and can't interfere with your styles.
-(Unless your site already uses this ID, which would be very improbable!)
+No, because all the EtwinBar's styles are prefixed with an HTML ID and all its Javascript functions are encapsulated in a class.
+Juste follow these two intructions:
+- **Don't define an #etwinFooter ID** in your HTML.
+This ID is reserved by the library.
+- **Don't define an EtwinBar() class** in your Javascript.
+This class is reserved by the library.